If you’ve got an NHS contract, have you protected it?

 Death and mental incapacity can be ruinous for a business and its employees, let alone the family members and others expecting to inherit.
 We have seen several cases where a practice has lost the NHS contract upon death of the principal and the Local Area Team have put the contract out to tender leaving the beneficiaries unable to realise its goodwill value.

-If you’ve got any questions or concerns about how best to do this, the expert legal team at FTA Law would be happy to talk it through with you.
+If you’ve got any questions or concerns about how best to do this, we can introduce you to a panel of lawyers who specialise in dentistry and will be able to help and advise you.